Cambridge International Curriculum

-Cambridge International Examinations prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
-We are part of Cambridge Assessment, a department of the University of Cambridge.
+Cambridge International Examinations (CIE) prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+CIE is part of Cambridge Assessment, a department of the University of Cambridge.

 Your child's needs as a learner are at the heart of our approach to education.
 Our programs and qualifications aim to give your child a love of learning that will stay with them through school, university and beyond.